 For the last several legislative cycles, Ohioans have been inundated with news of our Republican supermajority passing legislation that is in direct opposition to the will of the people.
 This supermajority, a direct result of gerrymandered maps that favor the Republican Party, has provided cover for politicians to avoid accountability from their constituents - an opportunity they’ve taken full advantage of in recent years.
-The ACLU of Ohio remains committed to holding elected officials accountable and challenging any law that infringes on the civil liberties and civil rights of Ohioans.
-That is why the ACLU of Ohio and law firm BakerHostetler filed a lawsuit on behalf of Equitas Health, suing the State of Ohio and Governor Mike DeWine for skirting the Ohio Constitution’s single-subject rule in an attempt to enshrine discrimination into Ohio law.
+The ACLU of Ohio remains committed to holding elected officials accountable and opposing any law that infringes on the civil liberties and civil rights of Ohioans.
+That is why the ACLU of Ohio filed an amicus brief on behalf of Equitas Health in City of Columbus v.
+State of Ohio.
+The case brought forward by the City of Columbus challenges the legality of Ohio’s Healthcare Denial Law.

 In June of 2021, Governor DeWine signed the 2022-2023 biennial budget bill into law.
 The bill, introduced in February of that year, received significant debate and input from Ohioans over a period of several months.
-Then, at the last minute, GOP lawmakers snuck in a provision which allows medical providers, hospitals, and health insurance companies to refuse to provide or pay for a medical service if they believe doing so would violate their religious or ethical beliefs.
-Now known as the Healthcare Denial Law, this amendment has been the source of much controversy and criticism for almost a year.
+Then, at the last minute, one GOP lawmaker snuck in a provision which allows medical providers, hospitals, and health insurance companies to refuse to provide or pay for a healthcare service if they believe doing so would violate their religious or ethical beliefs.
+Now known as the Healthcare Denial Law, this amendment has been the source of much controversy and criticism since it was signed into law.